LNAT University and Score Requirements

 This guide aims to give you a rough understanding of what you are up against with LNAT.
 Note that it is only based on the available historical data, which does not guarantee any future trends.
 Do well on LNAT and it will help your application, but you should not forgo all the over parts, such as Personal Statement and A-level/IB results.

-You should derive a target score for LNAT that is above the average – you want to ensure that your application stands the best chance.
+You should derive a target score for LNAT that is above the average - you want to ensure that your application stands the best chance.
 With that in mind, you can plan and train effectively towards success.
-Naturally, we recommend you consider Arbitio to help you in this endeavor.
+Naturally, we recommend you consider Arbitio to help.

 Arbitio is the leading online platform for LNAT preparation, with the most comprehensive resources available that are delivered under real timed exam conditions.
 With over 700 Questions & Solutions, and 20+ Model Essays with Questions, you will be able to cover every aspect of the exam and practice so that your real LNAT is just another Practice Test.